NRI Mutual Fund Taxation in India 2024 Explained

 Dividends received by investors are now added to the investors taxable income and taxed at their respective income tax slab rates.
 Previously, the dividends were tax-free in the hands o the investors as companies would deduct the dividend distribution tax (DDT) beforehand paying the dividend to the investors.
 This change came in effect after the Union Budget 2020 announcement.

-Securities Transaction Tax (STT) on Mutual Funds for NRIs
+Securities Transaction Tax (STT) on NRI Mutual Fund Taxation

 Securities Transaction Tax (STT) is a charge levied by the govt when an investor sells or buys any units in an equity fund or hybrid equity oriented funds.
 The rate for STT is 0.001%.
 However, do note that there is no STT for sale of any debt mutual fund or debt oriented funds.